Certificate

 3.9.
 Systemic Vision of Programming

 3.9.1.
-Influence of Identity on Programming
+The Influence of Identity on Programming

 3.9.2.
-System as a Path to Long-Term Development
+The System as a Path to Long-Term Development.

 3.9.3.
-Long-Term Development Programs
+Long-Term Development Program

 3.10.
-Global Programming: From System to Necessity
+Global Programming: from System to Need

 3.10.1.
 Program Design